scullyio/scully/docs/learn/overview.md

 ### Also, Scully provides:

-(note, this are only a _few_ highlights, there is much more.)
+(note, these are only a _few_ highlights; there is much more with Scully.)

 - [Render .md files as .html](/docs/learn/create-a-blog/add-blog-support) and [extract data from generated routes](/docs/learn/create-a-blog/use-blog-post-data-in-template) to use in Angular templates.
 - A [flexible and extensible plugin system](/docs/Reference/plugins/overview) to bake your own functionality into Scully's processes.
 - Several [Angular schematics](/docs/Reference/schematics/create-scully-files-with-ng-add) to make its usage **as easy as possible!**

-Scully does work on Windows, Linux, and macOS.
+Scully supports Windows, Linux and macOS.